B34B:

 Melissa L Chipman1, Courtney Reents1, Jonathan A Greenberg2 and Fengsheng Hu3, (1)University of Illinois at Urbana Champaign, Urbana, IL, United States, (2)University of Illinois at Urbana Champaign, Department of Geography and Geographic Information Science, Urbana, IL, United States, (3)University of Illinois, Department of Plant Biology, Urbana, IL, United States

-David Olefeldt, University of Alberta, Department of Renewable Resources, Edmonton, AB, Canada, Nicolas Pelletier, University of Montreal, Montreal, QC, Canada, Julie Talbot, University of Montreal, Department of Geography, Montréal, QC, Canada, Christian Blodau, University of Münster, Münster, Germany and Merritt R Turetsky, Institute of Arctic and Alpine Research, Boulder, United States
+David Olefeldt, University of Alberta, Department of Renewable Resources, Edmonton, AB, Canada, Nicolas Pelletier, University of Montreal, Montreal, QC, Canada, Julie Talbot, University of Montreal, Department of Geography, Montreal, QC, Canada, Christian Blodau, University of Münster, Münster, Germany and Merritt R Turetsky, Renewable and Sustainable Energy Institute, Department of Ecology and Evolutionary Biology, Boulder, United States

 See more of: Biogeosciences